 Romantic relationships bring out intense emotions that often override logic or explanation.
 They often tie to deep-seated feelings about our own worthiness from childhood, our parental and peer relationships, and more.
 When a relationship ends, even on relatively good terms, there is still an emotional reckoning taking place — the end of something we may have hoped would be continuous, which was based on mutual adoration.
-After a breakup, there is still a feeling of rejection, something fundamental, something that says we cannot be together as before, and that is a tough blow for anyone’s ego.
+After a breakup, there is still a feeling of rejection, something fundamental, something that says we cannot be together as before.
+That's a tough blow for anyone’s ego.
 When a breakup is unexpected or sudden, the rejection can be even more intense or traumatic.
 The rupture to one’s self-esteem, the end of one's plans and hopes, and the reminder of one’s past sense of rejection or failure can all be devastating.

 Self-care is crucial after a breakup.
-The metaphors of physical wounds healing during a breakup are quite apt, given that the psychic pain is severe, with distinct stages of healing afterwards.
+The metaphors of physical wounds healing during a breakup are quite apt, given that the psychic pain is severe, with distinct stages of healing afterward.
 (They are also similar to the famous Kubler-Ross stages of grief — denial, bargaining, anger, depression, and acceptance.)
-The good news is that most people usually do heal appropriately, although it does take time and some mental effort.
+The good news is that most people usually do heal appropriately, although it does take time and mental effort.
 Everyone grieves in their own way and should do what feels best for them, but many find the following steps to be helpful:

 1. Take some time off and let it out.

 It’s probably best not to suppress or hold back one’s emotions, especially immediately after a breakup.
-However, the emotions can be so intense that they may not be appropriate for public display, so take time out, go somewhere private... and sob it out.
+However, the emotions can be so intense that they may not be appropriate for public display, so take time out, go somewhere private, and sob it out.
 Yell it out.
 Scream it out.
 It’s normal.

 2. Listen to sad music.

-In the short term, it might reinforce or flare up painful memories, but it also normalizes the grief you are feeling, so that you know you're not alone.
+In the short term, it might reinforce or flare up painful memories, but it also normalizes the grief you are feeling so that you know you're not alone.

 3. Talk to supportive people.

 Family and friends can help, but make sure you recognize their limits as well.
 You may decide that professional help from therapists may be more appropriate or useful, and may provide a more neutral and long-lasting perspective.
-They can also point out deeper patterns of behavior or thinking that a broken relationship may be symptomatic of, so that future relationships are healthier and happier.
+They can also point out deeper patterns of behavior or thinking that a broken relationship may be symptomatic of so that future relationships are healthier and happier.

 4. Read books about breakups.

 Something about quiet words on the page describing what you are going through can be calming in a way little else is.
 It also helps to reboot the logic centers of your brain that your emotional state may have shut off or flooded.
-Even simple self-help books, like It’s Called a Breakup Because It’s Broken by Greg Behrendt, can give your whirring mind the good shake it needs.
+Even simple self-help books, like It’s Called a Breakup Because It’s Broken, by Greg Behrendt, can give your whirring mind the good shake it needs.